-2.2.
-Borders detect barriers to the free movement

-While borders are still necessary to trigger the application of Union law, they have also proved to be a particularly effective instrument for detecting obstacles to free movement.
-The definition adopted by the Court of Justice of "charges having equivalent effect" is a good example.
-According to settled case law it corresponds to "any pecuniary charge, however small and whatever its designation and mode of application, which is imposed unilaterally on goods by reason of the fact that they cross a frontier, and which is not a customs duty in the strict sense, constitutes a charge having equivalent effect to a customs duty".
-The object of the tax is thus characterized by the crossing of the border and its qualification leads to its absolute prohibition.
+The best evidence of the requirement of borders is, in fact, that the Court itself has even created frontiers where there were none in order to extend the application of EU law.
+Thus, in the Lancry case, it held that the Treaty prohibits the imposition of a customs duty at any frontier, including one within a state.
+The Court stressed that "The unity of the Community customs territory is undermined by the establishment of a regional customs frontier just the same, whether the products on which a charge is levied by reason of the fact that they cross a frontier are domestic products or come from other 2.2.
+Borders detect barriers to the free movement Member States".10 It highlights also that the Court uses a single border concept, which could be also a regional While borders are still necessary to trigger the application one, although the European judge has never defined of Union law, they have also proved to be a particularly the concept of "regional frontier".
+However, the Court effective instrument for detecting obstacles to free confirms its law in several cases.11 Another implication movement.
+The definition adopted by the Court of flowing from these cases is that it affects the meaning Justice of "charges having equivalent effect" is a good of the notion of 'cross-border situation'.
+The Court example.
+According to settled case law it corresponds to stretches ratione materiae of EU law to cover virtually "any pecuniary charge, however small and whatever its any hypothetical cross-border situations, e.g. those designation and mode of application, which is imposed depending on cross-border birth12 or even potential unilaterally on goods by reason of the fact that they cross movements in the future.13 a frontier, and which is not a customs duty in the strict sense, constitutes a charge having equivalent effect to a customs duty".15 The object of the tax is thus characterized by the crossing of the border and its qualification leads to its absolute prohibition.
 No justification can be given for a tax having equivalent effect to customs duties because such tax, by its very nature, is discriminatory.

 For the same reason, in the context of the free movement of persons, nationality has always been considered a ground which turns differential treatment into discrimination.
 Thus, discrimination on the ground of nationality is prohibited by Treaties since it is capable of impeding the achievement of the aim of the creation of an internal market.
-Other than rare exceptions, any discrimination on the ground of nationality will always remain banned under EU law and it is one of the easiest obstacles to recognize for ECJ.
+Other than rare exceptions,16 any discrimination on the ground of nationality will always remain banned under EU law and it is one of the easiest obstacles to recognize for ECJ.
 In that respect, it is important to bear in mind that the border is intimately linked to nationality.
 That is why whenever a national regulation distinguishes according to the nationality of persons, it will necessarily be discriminatory and, by consequence, prohibited.